 Batavia is a very small village located in the state of Ohio.
 With a population of 1,648 people and six constituent neighborhoods, Batavia is the 491st largest community in Ohio.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Batavia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Batavia is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Batavia who work in office and administrative support (12.67%), sales jobs (8.72%), and food service (6.40%).
+Unlike some villages, Batavia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Batavia are a mix of both white- and blue-collar jobs.
+Overall, Batavia is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Batavia who work in office and administrative support (10.99%), sales jobs (10.01%), and food service (7.65%).

 The most common language spoken in Batavia is English.
-Other important languages spoken here include German and Other Indo-European.
+Other important languages spoken here include Other Indo-European and Spanish.